 Every year, NS purchases goods and services with a value totalling more than a billion euros.
-In 2019 we had ties with approximately 4,300 active suppliers in 23 countries.
-Of our total purchasing volume, we obtain 80% from 140 suppliers; the largest share of that volume (92%) originates from the Netherlands and other countries in Western Europe.
+In 2020, we had ties with approximately 3,500 suppliers in 24 countries.
+Of our total purchasing volume, we obtain 80% from 114 suppliers; the largest share of that volume (96%) originates from the Netherlands and other countries in Western Europe.
 These goods and services include staff, financial and facility services, IT, construction, communication, energy, trains and transport.

 Sustainable Third-Party Policy

-Through our Sustainable Third-Party Policy, we focus on encouraging our suppliers to make their products and services more sustainable, inviting them to explore the following four themes with us:
+Through our Sustainable Third-Party Policy, we encourage our suppliers to make their products and services more sustainable, inviting them to explore the following four themes with us:

 Embedding sustainability in procurement through tendering plans